m24h/heatgun/README.md

 ## Burning/Downloading

-This program is only for MCU STC8G1K17-16pin.
+This program is only for MCU STC8G1K17-16pin, compiled and linked by SDCC 4.2.0

 It must be burned at following scheme: